uperl/File-XDG/README.md

 my $path = $xdg->config_home;
 ```

-Returns the user-specific configuration directory for the application as a [Path::Class](https://metacpan.org/pod/Path::Class) object.
+Returns the user-specific configuration directory for the application as a path class object.

 ## cache\_home